When Effort May Fail: Equilibria of Shared Effort with a Threshold: Conclusions and Future Work

 \section{Conclusions and Future Work}

 This paper considers shared effort games where the players contribute to the given projects, and subsequently share the linear values of these projects, conditionally on the allocated effort.
 We study existence and efficiency of the \NE{}.
+In the following, we describe when and how one can vary the parameters of the game so as to improve the equilibrium efficiency; when that is impossible, we can always apply tools like subsidising~\cite{MondererTennenholtz2004} or other payment adjustments~\cite{PolevoyDziubinski2022}.

 We discover that multiplying all the project functions or budgets by the same factor does not change the equilibria.
 We first treat the equilibria for thresholds of $0$ and $1$.
 For threshold $0$, pure equilibria always exist and are socially optimal, requiring no regulation.
 For threshold of $1$, on the other hand, there exist non-trivial conditions for existence of equilibria without suppression, and when they hold, the efficiency is uniquely determined and depends on the ratio between the sums of the budgets weighted by the project functions.
 Thus, striving for high efficiency would require making the projects similar to one another, but otherwise, regulation will not help, as the efficiency is the same across all such equilibria.
 We then characterise the existence and efficiency of pure \NE{} for shared effort games with two players.
 When an \NE{} exists and the budgets are close to each other, all the \NE{} are socially optimal. \ifthenelse{\equal{\version}{AAMAS_02_2014}}{ }{ When the budgets are further apart, in the sense that smallest budget is less than threshold times the largest one, the efficiency depends on the ratio of the budgets and of the two or three largest projects' coefficients but is always greater than half of the optimum. }

-When the budgets are close, we demonstrate an optimal \NE{} where everyone equally spreads her budgets between the most valuable projects.
+When the budgets are close, we demonstrate an optimal \NE{} where everyone equally spreads her budgets among the most valuable projects.
 This motivates the organisers of any project to make their project most valuable possible.
 Even second best project can receive no contributions in an optimal \NE.

 For arbitrarily many players, we find socially optimal pure equilibria in some cases and bound the efficiency from below.